bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

                 For a REGULAR_GAUSSIAN_GRID only the following values are valid:
                     32, 48, 80, 128, 160, 200, 256, 320, 400, 512, 640
             -PpredefinedRegion=<regionName>
                 Specifies one of the available predefined regions.
+This is an optional value.
+                If a predefined region is given it has precedence over the user defined region (north, east, ...)
-                Valid Values are: NORTH_AMERICA, CENTRAL_AMERICA, SOUTH_AMERICA, WESTERN_EUROPE_AND_MEDITERRANEAN_BASIS,
+                Valid Values are: NORTH_AMERICA, CENTRAL_AMERICA, SOUTH_AMERICA, WESTERN_EUROPE_AND_MEDITERRANEAN,
                                   ASIA, AFRICA, SOUTH_EAST_ASIA, AUSTRALIA_AND_NEW_ZEALAND, GREENLAND
             -Pnorth=<degree>
                 Specifies north bound of the regional subset.
-            -Peast=<degree>
+This is an optional value -Peast=<degree>
                 Specifies east bound of the regional subset.
-            -Psouth=<degree>
+This is an optional value -Psouth=<degree>
                 Specifies south bound of the regional subset.
-            -Pwest=<degree>
+This is an optional value -Pwest=<degree>
                 Specifies west bound of the regional subset.
-            -PtargetDir=<dirPath>
+This is an optional value -PtargetDir=<dirPath>
                 Specifies the directory where the target will be written.
+If this parameter is omitted the directory of the source file is used.
 It is written as NetCDF-4 file.
                 If already a file with the same name/path exists, it will be overwritten.
                 (see "Output File Naming Convention" )
             <sourceFilePath>